 We need more pioneers who not only are breaking new ground in the learning technology space, but also are able to articulate why it matters.
 In this post, WillowDNA co-founder, Lisa Minogue-White, connects the dots between emerging xAPI capabilities, cloud LMS technology advances, and techniques that promote workforce learning engagement.

 Want an Inside View of Key LMS Trends?
-Free Webinar
+Webinar Replay

 In recent years, innovation has radically redefined the term “LMS.”
 Yet even as organizations replace old-school learning management systems with next-generation alternatives, exciting new solutions continue to emerge.